haglobah/manzanit0.github.io/_posts/2020-05-08-asp-core-razor-wizard.md

 a frontend interface which consumes the API.
 Sometimes, you just don't need all the RESTful endpoints, nor the JSON serialising and de-serialising, dealing with CORS, or many of the other inconvenients of the architecture.
-You just need some SIMPLE.
+You just need something SIMPLE.

-In the particular case of the application I'm working on, I have discovered that simply exposing a set of sites is more than enough.
+In the particular case of the application I'm working on, I have discovered that simply exposing a set of pages is more than enough.
 And then, maybe, if tomorrow I do end up needing an API...
 I can always start working on it and adapt my architecture as needed.
-It's all about evolving architecture.
+Not yet though.It's all about evolving architecture.

 ## Designing the solution